ravindrasinghshah/technical-interview-preparation-kit/1-SystemDesign/key-technologies.md

 5. Proximity Search - Redis supports Geospatial indexes with commands like GEOADD and GEOSEARCH.

 6. Event Sourcing (Stream) - Redis' streams are appended logs, similar to kafka.
-Add items to a log and distributed workers can consume itemds from the logs.
+Add items to a log and distributed workers can consume items from the logs.
 Redis add log with XADD command and consumer groups can read and claim using XREADGROUP and XCLAIM.
 A simple example is a work queue, add items to the queue and have it processed.

 7. Pub/Sub - It natively supports publish and subscribe messaging pattern, allowing to broadcast message to multiple subscribers in real time.
 Useful for building chat system, real time notifications.
 It's simple and fast, but not durable.
 It guarentees delivery of "at most once" - which means if the subscriber is offline then message is missed - for guarantee use streams or a dedicated message broker like kafka.